igordertigor/website-blog/content/2022-08-16-version-control-for-data-science.md

 ```
 This will analyze the file and create an additional file `data/db-dump.json.dvc`.
 Afterwards, you can add `data/db-dump.json.dvc` to git.
 Under the hood, DVC has copied `data/db-dump.json` to a location inside the `.dvc/` folder that it created when you ran `dvc init`.
 The file that you see as `data/db-dump.json` is just a link to the real file.
 As a consequence, DVC can quickly switch between different versions of your db dump.
 If you are using remote storage, then you also need to run `dvc push` to copy the local file(s) to remote storage.

-To go back to an old version, you first checkout the respective git-commit with `git checkout` and then you run `dvc checkout` to bring all the files up to date that are tracked by DVC.
-If you are working with remote storage and you use `git pull`, then you should probably use `dvc pull` right after too.
+To go back to an old version, you first check out the respective git-commit with `git checkout`, and then you run `dvc checkout` to bring all the files up to date that are tracked by DVC.
+If you are working with remote storage, and you use `git pull`, then you should probably use `dvc pull` right after too.

 ## Project structure